-OthL7TA/OthL7TB/OthL7TC

-Other alcoholic drinks need to be coded into specific alcohol types
+OthL7TA/OthL7TB/O Other alcoholic drinks need to be coded into specific thL7TC alcohol types

 Exclude all low/non-alcoholic drinks.
 Home made drinks should be coded into the appropriate category.
+If unsure of the % alcohol volume, look up the drink on the internet.